TheWITProject/workshop_flask_sqlalchemy/README.md

 ### 🖥 Write a simple route for `GET /tasks/`
 In `app/api.py`, write a simple route to get all tasks from your database.
 You can use the `Task.query.all()` method.
+When you are done, test your route by sending a `GET` request to `localhost:5000/tasks` in Postman.
 <br>
 <details><summary>Click here for the solution.</summary>
 <hr>